Alwen Reservoir, near Denbigh

 The parking charge in the Coed Moel Famau car park is £2 per day.

-You need to pay this charge with the correct cash.
+You need to pay this charge with the correct cash at the barrier on arrival.

 You can buy an annual parking permit for use at these three car parks: